Tea Caffeine Guide

 One of the main benefits of caffeine consumption is that in in some cases it has been shown to improve memory.
 How much of an improvement occurs will depend on the time the caffeine is consumed, as well as the amount.
 Everyone is different and some people may find caffeine to have the opposite effect.
 It depends on the person.

-Having some caffeine before exercising can enhance and energize performance.
+Having some caffeine before exercising can enhance and energise performance.
 This can aid in stress relief, as well as contribute to more productive exercise.

 What Are Negative Tea Caffeine Side Effects?